mesosphere/dcos-docs-site/pages/ksphere/kubeflow/1.0.1-0.4.0/user-management/index.md

 ## Onboarding new users
 ### Overview
-KUDO Kubeflow provides an abstraction called `Profile` which is assigned to a user and bound to a namespace along with additional resources such as namespace-scoped service accounts, RBAC `RoleBinding`s, Istio `ServiceRole` and `ServiceRoleBinding`.
+KUDO for Kubeflow provides an abstraction called `Profile` which is assigned to a user and bound to a namespace along with additional resources such as namespace-scoped service accounts, RBAC `RoleBinding`s, Istio `ServiceRole` and `ServiceRoleBinding`.
 Kubeflow grants users with namespace admin permissions for their namespaces.